The Official Digital Christmas Photos

 Janice wanted to make snow angels.
 We're waiting for snow.

-A demonstration of how in Christmas lights are changing.
+A demonstration of how a change in Christmas lights is changing the feel of Christmas.

 A little late with the Christmas tree this year.